ZhangLaibao/machine_gun/java/JVM/concurrent/AQS.md

                 doSignal(first);
         }

-        /**
-         * Moves all threads from the wait queue for this condition to the wait queue for the owning lock.
+        /** Moves all threads from the wait queue for this condition to the wait queue for the owning lock */ public final void signalAll() {
-         */
-        public final void signalAll() {
             if (!isHeldExclusively())
                 throw new IllegalMonitorStateException();